FutureGadgetLaboratory-FGL/Logic_Builder/Basic/INDEX.md

 ### 43. Write a program to print the square root of a number.

 ### 44. Write a program to print the cube root of a number.

+### 45. Write a program that given 2 numbers, n and k, calculate n to the root of k